Who and What is Beatty Robotics?

 How does a perfectly normal family get into robotics?
 OK, we were never perfectly normal, but we were pretty close.
 Then this happened…

-Intrigued by her curiosity, I said, “Now that you see what these things look like inside, do you want to build something yourself?”
+Impressed by her curiosity, I said, “Now that you know how to take something apart, do you want to try building something?”

 “Can we build a robot?” she asked.

 Then her little sister chimed in.
 “Can we build one of those cute little droids from Star Wars Clone Wars?” (her favorite show)

-So my two daughters and I set out on our first adventure.
+So we set out on our first adventure.
 We started drawing sketches, coming up with ideas, and learning what it would take to construct a small robot.
 Then we just jumped in and started building.
 We learned about wires, resistors, capacitors, voltage, current, and other electronics.
-We learned about chips, microcontrollers, and software programming.
-We learned about cutting, drilling, and shaping aluminum.
+We learned about integrated circuits, electronic components, and software programming on microcontrollers.
+We learned about cutting, drilling, and machining aluminum and other metals.

 The girls insisted that our new robot have a name, so after much discussion, they decided to name it I.C.
 12. The name is a play on words for “I see” because its eyes are its most important feature.
 This robot was inspired by “327 T,” a little repair droid who searches for Ventress in the “Cloak of Darkness” episode of the first season of Clone Wars.

-Although our various projects vary from simple to complex, we strive for two goals: to learn everything we can and to have as much fun as possible.
+Although our various projects vary from simple to complex, we strive for two goal: 1. learn everything we can 2. have as much fun as possible.